openedx/docs.openedx.org/source/developers/quickstarts/setup_a_backend_dev_environment.rst

 it locally, and then contribute it back.

-For the purposes of this tutorial, you'll be modifying code in the ``_edx-platform`` repository, where the Open edX backend code lives.
+For the purposes of this tutorial, you'll be modifying code in the ``edx-platform`` repository, where the Open edX backend code lives.
 Let's start by creating your own personal "fork" of it.
 A "fork" is essentially your own copy of the repository. `See here <https://docs.github.com/en/get-started/quickstart/fork-a-repo>`_ to learn more about forks.

 **Forking edx-platform**

-Assuming you're logged in to Github, forking a repository is easy.
+Assuming you're logged in to GitHub, forking a repository is easy.
 Visit the ``edx-platform`` repository at this URL:

 https://github.com/openedx/edx-platform